runtimeverification/web-components/README.md

-# RV Shared Components Library
+# RV Web Components Library

 This is a shared components library built with `React` and `TypeScript`, optimized for use with modern web applications.
 The library is bundled using `Rollup` for bundle library and comes with built-in support for `Storybook`